Pricing and Limits

 Per-minute conversation

 $0.12 per minute of call, rounded up to the nearest second.
 Counted from the moment the agent answers to the moment the call ends.
-Tool calls and KB lookups do not add separate charges.
+Tool calls and knowledge lookups do not add separate charges.

 Monthly number rental